kyleearth/microtopics-analysis/README.md

 text corpora.
 It embeds text into dense vectors, clusters the embedding space on the GPU, and generates human-readable labels for every discovered topic.

-The pipeline is designed for HPC environments (SLURM) and scales to tens of millions of documents by sharding and leveraging NVIDIA RAPIDS for GPU-accelerated dimensionality reduction and clustering.
+The pipeline is designed for HPC environments (e.g., SLURM) and scales to tens of millions of documents by sharding and leveraging NVIDIA RAPIDS for GPU-accelerated dimensionality reduction and clustering.